lycus/mci/docs/instruction_set.rst

 If the allocation was successful, all allocated memory is guaranteed to be completely zeroed out.

-The target register must be a pointer, function pointer, or vector.
+The target register must be a pointer or a vector.

 mem.free
 --------